 Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

-Sociology has little relevance or legitimacy because this once flourishing field has evolved into a discipline which disdains value-neutral research, and sacrifices research integrity for identity politics and social change activism.
+Sociology, a once flourishing field, has evolved into a highly politicized discipline which disdains value-neutral research, and sacrifices research integrity for identity politics and social change activism.
 Today’s sociologists speak of commitment to standards of scientific rigor, but their practice is mainly ideology and sloppy empirical studies.
-Few trust their research findings.
+Sociology is a “damaged brand”, unloved and distrusted by broad sections of American society, including those best positioned to influence social policy.

-There are some sociologists doing high caliber work, but they are greatly outnumbered by those producing crap and left-wing advocacy.
-Most sociologists’ work is motivated by politics or career motivations rather than value-neutral scientific inquiry.
 Undoubtedly, many questions in the domain of sociology are important and worthy of scientific study.
-However, the discipline has become so rotten, with really ideological, incompetent or unethical people deeply embedded within it, that a correction from its current trajectory seems unlikely.
+However, the discipline has become so rotten - with really ideological, incompetent or unethical people deeply embedded within it - that any correction from its current trajectory seems unlikely.

-After decades of teaching and research, the distinguished sociologist Alexander Riley reached this mordant conclusion about the state of his discipline:
+After decades of teaching and research, the prominent sociologist Alexander Riley reached this mordant conclusion about the state of his discipline:

 “Today, sociology treats complex and contested questions with the most simplified framework imaginable.
 All questions about human life are now equations of victims and victimizers and the mechanisms by which the powerful oppress the powerless.
 No alternative explanatory models for the empirical outcomes we see in the world are entertained or even acknowledged as legitimate.
 All evidence that cannot be adequately twisted to fit the storyline is ignored.
 Outright mendacity about empirical matters is embraced, details of cases are occluded, and everything is furiously spun from the start in the direction desired.”